FinlayDaG33k/MikroTik-Setups/hAP AX Lite LTE6 - WG Roadwarrior/README.md

 An additional feature is that you can use _either_ the LTE connection _or_ `ether1` as your uplink without affecting the tunnel (at most there'll be a temporary disconnect when swapping over).
 This makes it a good companion on holidays too!
 Sadly, the router only has a single `2.4GHz` WiFi connection, so it can't easily be used to relay a WiFi connection while you use (for example) the `5GHz` connection yourself.
-Something like a [Chateau LTE6](https://mikrotik.com/product/chateau_lte6) would be your friend here, but this was too big for my goals and didn't allow powering via USB-C.
+Something like a [Chateau LTE6](https://mikrotik.com/product/chateau_lte6) would be your friend here, but this was too big for my goals and didn't allow powering via USB.

 **NOTE**: This setup only handles the side of the router as a "client".
 I assume you've already setup a server on your own.